Subsystem codes with high thresholds by gauge fixing and reduced qubit overhead: Numerical Analysis

 \subsubsection{Gauge-fixing for depolarising noise}

-We will now show how gauge-fixing can be used to improve the quantum error correcting performance of the subsystem surface code under a depolarising noise model.
+We will now show how gauge-fixing can be used to improve the quantum error correcting performance of the subsystem toric code under a depolarising noise model.
 For this unbiased noise, we have used \textit{balanced} schedules, which we define to be of the form $Z^aX^a$ for some $a\in \mathbb{Z}^+$.
 We find that schedules that allow gauge-fixing increase the threshold from $0.666(1)\%$ for the standard $(ZX)^r$ schedule used in Ref.~\cite{bravyi2013subsystem} to $0.811(2)\%$ for the $(Z^4X^4)^r$ schedule, where gauge operators are fixed for three in every four rounds of measurements.
 In \Cref{fig:subsystem_toric_thresholds}, we show the thresholds for the $ZX$, $Z^2X^2$ and $Z^3X^3$ schedules.
 We see that both the $Z^2X^2$ and $Z^3X^3$ schedules are higher than the standard $ZX$ schedule, but the crossing is at a higher logical error rate.
 For these balanced schedules $(Z^aX^a)^r$ under depolarising noise, we find that $a=4$ is optimal (see Table~\ref{table:toric_depolarising_thresholds}).
+Therefore, schedule-induced gauge fixing makes the threshold of the subsystem toric code under depolarising noise much more competitive with the rotated surface code, which we find has a threshold of around 0.97\% under the same noise model and assumptions (state preparation and measurement each take half the time of a CNOT, and the logical error rate per time step is used).
+However, in \Cref{sec:biased_noise_numerics} we show that schedule-induced gauge fixing with the subsystem toric code can be used to outperform the rotated surface code for small finite bias $\eta>2.3$.

 By using gauge fixing (setting $a>1$) we reduce the average stabiliser weight in the 3D matching graph, since the stabilisers introduced from gauge fixing have weight 3.
 The mean stabiliser weight in the 3D ($X$ check) matching graph for a $\{2c,4\}$ subsystem surface or hyperbolic code using a $(Z^qX^a)^r$ schedule (for any $q\geq 1$ or $r\geq 1$) is given by $3ca/(c(a-1)+1)$.
 So for the subsystem toric code ($c$=2), the mean stabiliser weights for the $(ZX)^r$, $(Z^2X^2)^r$ and $(Z^3X^3)^r$ schedules are 6, 4 and 3.6 respectively.
 We also reduce the average degree of vertices in the matching graph.
 For $a=1$ the mean vertex degree is 14, whereas for $a>1$, the mean vertex degree is $8ca/(c(a-1)+1)$, and so the $(ZX)^r$, $(Z^2X^2)^r$ and $(Z^3X^3)^r$ schedules have mean vertex degrees of 14, 32/3 and 9.6 respectively for the subsystem toric code.
 More properties of matching graphs for some homogeneous schedules with the subsystem toric code are given in Table~\ref{table:lattice_properties}.